plus-provenance/plus/README.md

 Additionally, many services support multiple representation types corresponding to D3-JSON (the default), PROV-XML, PROV-RDF, and PROV-TTL.

+## Upgrading from old versions of Neo4J

+As Neo4J software releases continue, occasionally the database format is changed.
+If you see errors relating to the need to upgrade your database, that can be done as follows.
+If you have a pre-existing PLUS database based on neo4j 2.0 or 2.0.1, this is a necessary step to get it working with neo4j 2.1.x.

+	$ echo allow_store_upgrade=true > neo4j.properties
+	$ neo4j-shell -path /path/to/your/provenance.db -config neo4j.properties
+	Starting upgrade of database store files
+	..........
+10%
+	..........
+20%
+	..........
+30%
+	..........
+40%
+	# dense nodes: 1, which is 0 %
+	..........
+50%
+	..........
+60%
+	..........
+70%
+	..........
+80%
+	..........
+90%
+	..........
+100%
+	Finished upgrade of database store files

+This process creates a properties file that instructs neo4j it's OK to update the database format.
+Calling the shell actually performs the update.
+Once completed, the database can be used as normal.

+General notes about upgrading neo4j databases can be found [in the neo4j documentation](http://docs.neo4j.org/chunked/stable/deployment-upgrading.html).

 ## Tests

 JUnit test code is provided in the org.mitre.provenance.test package.
 Test coverage is evolving.